Our grading system explained

 Away from the cultural centres, the landscape of Tibet is its crowning glory.
 The sacred mountain of Kailash is one of Tibet’s most impressive natural sights attracting both trekkers and pilgrims alike – particularly at the time of the Saga Dawa Festival.
 But it is probably the endless, high-altitude plateau of brown rolling hills, pierced occasionally by enormous peaks, that best characterises Tibet and leaves an indelible impression on all visitors.

-You can combine the key sights of Tibet with those in the equally fascinating Himalayan kingdom of Bhutan on our Cultural Highlights of Nepal, Bhutan & Tibet tour.View our holidays here
+You can combine the key sights of Tibet with those in the equally fascinating Himalayan kingdom of Bhutan and stunning Nepal on our Cultural Highlights of Nepal, Bhutan & Tibet tour.View our holidays here